Nemo64/canonical-url/README.md

 This extensions adds a TypoScript for you to use.
 Just add the fittingly named `<link rel="canonical"> (canonical_url)` static include to your typoscript template and you are all set.

-### Static TypoScript template for `<link rel="alternate" hreflang="...">` (planned)

-This TypoScript will add `hreflang` relations to your page.
-You only need this if your page has multiple languages.
-To use this you'll need to configure what languages your page uses.
-I'm not sure yet how to do that but I have Ideas.

 ## TypoScript extensions

 ### `data = canonical_parameters`